platipodium/mossco-code/QuickStart.md

 - `gotmrun.nml` (for controlling the hydrodynamic model)

-Depending on your choice of FABM models, you may have to edit or add more namelist files, then execute `mossco gotm--fabm_pelagic--fabm_sediment--netcdf` again.
+Depending on your choice of FABM models, you may have to edit or add more namelist files, then execute `mossco gotm--fabm_pelagic--fabm_sediment` again.

-You can also explore this coupling configuration, which is specified in the file `$MOSSCO_DIR/examples/generic/gotm--fabm_pelagic--fabm_sediment--netcdf.yaml`.
+You can also explore this coupling configuration, which is specified in the file `$MOSSCO_DIR/examples/generic/gotm--fabm_pelagic--fabm_sediment.yaml`.
 After changing this coupling specification, issue

-		mossco -r gotm--fabm_pelagic--fabm_sediment--netcdf
+		mossco -r gotm--fabm_pelagic--fabm_sediment

 To rebuild and execute your example again.